How to Add Subtitle to a Video Permanently [Top 10 Ways]

 Clideo is not only a video converter but also a completely free online subtitles adder that you don’t need to download any software or app to your device.
-You can decide how to add subtitles to your video, whether manually or with an SRT subtitle files.
-The subtitle font can also be customized like its size, color and background.
-No matter what browser you are using, it can work perfectly with devices like Mac, Windows, iPhone and Android.
+You can decide how to add subtitles to your video, whether manually or with SRT subtitle files.
+The subtitle font can also be customized in size, color, and background.
+No matter what browser you are using, it can work perfectly with devices like Mac, Windows, iPhone, and Android.

 Step 1.
 Upload a recording or movie

 Open Clideo on your browser and add a video on the interface.
 The tool accepts 500 MB for free.

 Step 2.
 Add and edit subtitles

 Click "Add subtitle", write text and set timing.
 Then, select a font, its color, background, size, and alignment.
 Change the video format under the player.
 Save the SRT file with the subtitles if necessary, by clicking on "Download SRT".

 Step 3.
 Export your videos